 -Residence Halls: E-Waste (anything with a cord or battery) as well as cell phones, chargers, batteries, ink cartridges, and CFL’s should be brought to the small blue receptacles at the reception desks.
 For larger items, request a pickup from Facilities by either calling 554-4742 or emailing firstname.lastname@example.org.

 Where to E-Recycle outside the University, including Home Pick-Up?

 -U.S. Post Office (in Franklin Square) will accept cell phones, electronics, ink cartridges, and toner cartridges.
 Also, you can donate or sell your cell phone to be reused at Recellular.com.

 -ECS Refining will accept cell phones, computer monitors, televisions http://www.ecsrefining.com/

 -College Hunks Hauling Junk is a nationwide company that will send two strapping young college men to come to pick up any ‘junk’ you have and they will recycle, reuse, or donate the items properly.

 These locations and the items they accept are certainly not exhaustive; there are plenty of more places to recycle your electronics in the area.
 For more locations, visit Earth911.com.
 This site provides recycling centers closest to you for not only electronics but other recyclable items as well.

-One Response to “Ethics and Electronic Recycling Part 2”
+3 Responses to “Ethics and Electronic Recycling Part 2”